 Plus, if you opt for the Business Advantage Relationship account instead of the Advantage Fundamentals, you’ll have higher transaction and deposit thresholds, as well as free incoming wires, no fees for stop payments, and the ability to add a Bank of America business savings account without an additional monthly fee.

-At the end of the day, only you can decide which business checking account is best for your business—whether the Radius Tailored Checking account or an alternative option.
-This being said, if you’re looking for an affordable, highly accessible, and interest-bearing account, there’s no doubt that this Radius business checking account is a worthwhile choice.
+At the end of the day, only you can decide which business checking account is best for your business—whether the LendingClub Tailored Checking account or an alternative option.
+This being said, if you’re looking for an affordable, highly accessible, and interest-bearing account, there’s no doubt that this LendingClub business checking account is a worthwhile choice.

 On the other hand, if you think you’d benefit from a nearly free business checking account, or an account from a brick-and-mortar bank, or something different altogether, there are a variety of alternatives you can explore—from NBKC to Bank of America and beyond.